 I’ve grown very fond of the landscape around Bridford, on the eastern boundary of Dartmoor, but it’s been several years since my last visit to Heltor Rock, just west of the village.
 Until recently, though, I had never visited Blackingstone Rock, a mile to the south of Heltor.
 A couple of weeks ago I looked at the map and realised that I could walk to both Rocks from Bridford and back again in a vaguely triangular route on minor country lanes.
 This wouldn’t be traditional Dartmoor walking, but the lanes are so little used and narrow, that it would be rather like walking along some of Devon’s wonderful green lanes (which they may well have been a few decades ago), but without all of the mud and waterlogged bits!
 And so it proved…

 The weather was very dull and windy and there was the threat of rain as I set out up the hill from Bridford and took the lane to Heltor Rock.
 The high hedges and ‘marker’ trees were just like those typically found in green lanes across the county, so I felt very at home here.
 A quick iPhone photo of the lane illustrates this.
-(To see any of these images at full size please just click on the photograph.)

 From my parking spot to the Rock was roughly a mile, and despite the hard road surface there was a section of around 20 feet that was entirely submerged – though not too deep at the edges to wade through.
 Between parking in Bridford and this point, I had had to stand aside for just one small vehicle.